6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 Things they’re uncomfortable touching at mealtime (because they assume they have to eat it or have negative associations with it at mealtime) all of a sudden become much more appealing to handle in the kitchen!

 They get a closer and longer opportunity to smell, touch, and even taste-test along the way.
 This all counts as multiple exposures to foods they otherwise wouldn’t get near!
-This is just ONE of the many strategies I used to get my kids liking so many foods they once hated.

-To learn more about my other strategies, and to get a holistic plan to prevent or tackle picky eating for good, check out our Feeding Toddlers online course.
-It was developed using the best of feeding therapy but with lifetime access and ongoing support.
-Currently 25% off with code NEWYEAR!
+To learn more about our other strategies, and to get a holistic plan to prevent or tackle picky eating for good, check out our Feeding Toddlers online course.

 The more independent they are in the kitchen, the more you can look forward to mornings of sleeping in while they make their own (nutritious) breakfast, or use a simple recipe to make their lunch.
-You might even be able to retire from snack duty if they can prep a healthy snack for themselves (and maybe even their siblings!).
-Think of how nice it will be to have them help prep a quick and easy meal for dinner – you’ll have a helping hand in the kitchen whenever you need it!

 Top 6 tips for cooking with toddlers

-1. Set aside one kitchen activity per week
+#1: Do one kitchen activity per week

 Like anything, if you want them to develop a love for something, they’ve got to spend time doing it so that they can appreciate it.
-When my son was 3, he hated soccer!
-He would cry at practices and would want to sit on the sidelines.
-Although that was an honest reaction, we would still be sure to keep attending the sessions, and now…he lives for soccer!

-The same goes for being in the kitchen.
-I know it sometimes feels like it’s more work to have them in the kitchen, but it’s worth it to try to set up a consistent weekly kitchen session with your child to help form positive memories.
-This doesn’t have to be some grand cooking adventure where you make a full family meal, just even 10 minutes doing simple tasks to help will be beneficial.
+We know it sometimes feels like it’s more work to have them in the kitchen, but it’s worth it to try to set up a consistent weekly kitchen session with your child to help form positive memories.

-The key here is that it doesn’t need to happen every day.
-It’s ok to say no to their offer to help sometimes, and let them know when they’ll be cooking with you next.
-It saves your patience on those busy days where you just can’t have them helping, and it will help prevent a meltdown because they know when they can help again.
+It’s ok to say no to their offer to help sometimes and let them know when they’ll be cooking with you next.
+It saves your patience on those busy days when you can’t have them helping, and it will help prevent a meltdown because they know when they can help again.

 Saturday mornings used to work great for us.
 Things were generally more relaxed and not as rushed so I had more patience to go at a slower pace for them and show them what to do.
 We made it our weekly thing to cook breakfast together for the family!
+Find what works for you and make it a habit.

 Even babies can take part in kitchen activities!
 They don’t have to do much for it to be worthwhile to bring them in and start developing a love for cooking.

-Let’s break down some simple tasks that your baby, toddler, and preschooler can be part of, by age.
-Keep in mind that these are just a few things you can do with your child in the kitchen, and try to expand these lists from there, based on their interests and skill level.
+Let’s break down some simple tasks that your baby, toddler, and preschooler can be part of by age.
+Keep in mind that these are just a few things you can do with your child in the kitchen, and try to expand these lists from there based on their interests and skill level.

 6-18 Months